This surprisingly light cheddar corn bread is almost a meal, with a generous quantity of cheese and other savory elements.

-Whenever I see an interesting corn bread recipe, I don’t bother with the basic formula, as I’m confident that no corn bread formula (and I’ve tested a gazillion) is better than Aunt Elfred’s.
+Whenever I see an out-of-the-ordinary corn bread recipe, I don’t bother with the basic formula, as I’m confident that no corn bread formula (and I’ve tested a gazillion) is better than Aunt Elfred’s.

 The result was predictably wonderful.
-Even with a full load of cheese, the corn bread is suprisingly light.
+Even with a full load of cheese, the corn bread is sruprisingly light.

-Note Unfortunately, my mini popover pans are in Portland (without me), so I used a mini cheesecake pan instead.
+Note Unfortunately, my mini popover pans were in Portland (without me) when I tested this concept, so I used a mini cheesecake pan instead.
 A standard muffin pan might have been a better choice.

 Chipotle Cheddar Corn Bread

-This cornbread is almost a meal, with its generous quantity of cheddar cheese and other savory elements.
+This cheddar corn bread is almost a meal, with its generous quantity of cheese and other savory elements.
 And although I do not usually serve corn bread with honey, for some reason this corn bread cries out for it.
 I even found myself wishing for Honey Butter, which is simple enough to whip up if the mood strikes you.

 1 tablespoon baking powder